MicrosoftDocs/iis-docs/iis/configuration/system.webServer/security/requestFiltering/denyUrlSequences/add.md

-Adding URL Sequences To Deny <add>
+Adding URL Sequences To Deny &lt;add&gt;
 ====================
 <a id="001"></a>
 ## Overview